 Registering a business as a minor

-If you are under 18 and want to start a business, you need permission from your parents or guardian to perform legal acts, such as ordering supplies, opening a shop on Bol.com, or taking out a contract with a payment service.
+If you are under 18 and want to start a business, you need permission from your parents or guardian or to arrange limited legal capacity.
+This allows you to perform legal acts, such as ordering supplies, opening an online shop, or taking out a contract with a payment service.
+You register with an online form.

 This is the easiest option.
 One of your parents or your guardian accompanies you to your appointment at KVK and signs the registration form with you.
 This gives you permission to start your business.

-You and your parent/guardian must bring a form of ID to the appointment.
+You and your parent/guardian must bring a valid proof of identity to the appointment.

-If your parents/guardian cannot accompany you to the appointment at KVK, you can have them fill in a letter of consent in English.
+If your parents/guardian cannot come with you to the appointment at KVK, you can have them fill in a letter of consent in English.
 A Dutch form is also available.
 Have one of your parents or your guardian sign the document.
 This gives you permission to start your business.

 What to bring to your appointment:

-- A copy of the ID of the parent/guardian who signed the letter of consent.
+• A copy of the valid ID of the parent/guardian who signed the letter of consent.

 What to bring to your appointment: